Brandon205/Project-1/README.md

 ```

 ## Day 7
 On the last full day of making the project I spent most of my time cleaning up and making comments throughout my code.
 Also, I was able to see a few things that could have been compressed into something like a ternary condition or just gotten rid of in general.
 Other than those things I made a header with a fancy hover transition, moved the image links to the bottom of the screen and changed the loop rate by just a tiny bit.
+The biggest thing I accomplished today was finshing up the mobile button stylizing and was able to deploy the game with GitHub Pages and test out the game on a phone.
+This went pretty well, but I also saw many things that weren't quite right, so thats why there are about 10 different commits made just on day 7 alone.

+## Day 8